smoberg/Cryptotrading/meetings.md

 * **GRADE:** *To be filled by course staff*

 ### Minutes
-*Summary of what was discussed during the meeting* Implementation of the API was not done yet.
-To speed up the process to make the deadline.
-Commandline client was approved.
+Implementation of the API was not done yet.
+To speed up the process to make the deadline, commandline client was approved.
+Some extra time to complete the project was given.

 ### Action points
-*List here the actions points discussed with assistants*
+* Finish the implementation fast
+* Commandline client to speed up development
+* Divide work

 ### Comments from staff
 *ONLY USED BY COURSE STAFF: Additional comments from the course staff*